SyncfusionExamples/sql-server-database-aspcore-file-provider/README.md

-# SQL database file provider for Essential JS2 File Manager
+# SQL server database file provider for Essential JS2 File Manager

-This repository contains the SQL database file provider in ASP.NET Core for the Essential JS 2 File Manager component.
+This repository contains the SQL server database file provider in ASP.NET Core for the Essential JS 2 File Manager component.

 ## Key Features

 The SQL FILESTREAM feature provides efficient storage, management, and streaming of unstructured data stored as files on the file system.

-The SQL database file provider serves the file system support for the FileManager component in SQL server database.
+The SQL server database file provider serves the file system support for the FileManager component in SQL server database.

-The following actions can be performed with the SQL database file provider.
+The following actions can be performed with the SQL server database file provider.

 | **Actions** | **Description** |
 | --- | --- |